appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Create-Custom-Widgets-Using-Iframe.md

 2. Click the **Edit Source** button on the property pane to configure the code for the Custom widget.
 Within the Custom widget builder, you can add JS, CSS, and HTML code, and the Custom widget is reloded automatically on the preview section on the left of the Custom widget Builder.

-3. In the [Custom widget builder](/reference/widgets/custom#custom-widget-builder), remove the default component code in HTML, CSS and JS editor.
+3. In the [Custom widget builder](/reference/widgets/custom#custom-widget-builder), remove the default component code in HTML, CSS, and JS editors, and import the required libraries.

-4. Add the code for the Custom widget within the relevant tabs based on your library requirements.

 <dd>

-:::info
-* To import a third-party library, you have two options: UMD and ESM.
+To import a third-party library, you have two options: UMD and ESM.
 Use trusted CDN providers like [jsDelivr](https://www.jsdelivr.com/) or [UNPKG](https://unpkg.com/) for library imports.

     * For UMD, include the library with a script tag in the HTML file: